codewithkyle/brixi/docs/colors.md

 ```

 Convert a single primary color into several shades using [Colortron 9000](https://colorpalette.app/).
 You can also check your color palette's accessability [here](https://accessiblecolors.app/).

+> **Note**: Starting in v0.6 only the colors provided in the `colors` object will be used.
+If you're project doesn't use a custom config or your `colors` object is excluded the default colors will be used.
+If you need to mix the default colors with custom colors you'll need to copy and paste the color values out of the default config into your custom config.
+This change was required for reducing the output file size.